 In Phase 2 of the procedure, the Authority has a maximum of 90 working days from the date of the Decision to open Phase 2 to carry out the additional inquiries that it considers necessary.
 No statement of objections is issued by the Authority, the only document available to the parties on the objections of the Authority to the operation is the Decision to initiate Phase 2.
-Access to the Authority's file is given to the notifying parties on request, as well as to other interested parties (these will only have access to the non-confidential version of the file).
+Access to the Authority's file is given to the notifying parties on request.
+As concerns interested third parties, the recent practice of the Authority has been quite strict: access to (a non-confidential version of) the file is only given to a third party when it has expressed itself to be against the operation.

-By the end of this period, the Authority may decide: (i) not to oppose the concentration (with or without commitments offered by the notifying parties); or (ii) to prohibit the concentration, prescribing appropriate measures, should the concentration have already gone ahead, to re-establish effective competition, particularly the de-merging of the undertakings or the assets grouped together or the cessation of control
+By the end of this period, the Authority may decide: (i) not to oppose the concentration (with or without commitments offered by the notifying parties); or (ii) to prohibit the concentration, prescribing appropriate measures, should the concentration have already gone ahead, to re-establish effective competition, particularly the de-merging of the undertakings or the assets grouped together or the cessation of control.